gvwilson/fiction/iffy/index.md

 as if a giant had tripped while taking out the garbage.
 Another ten meters of wall on either side had collapsed to leave the rooms inside open for all to see.

-Iffy swallowed hard at the sight of half a dozen navy blue bags lined up neatly beside a light fountain.
 Every window facing the square had been shattered.
 The broken glass would have been like flying knives.

+Iffy swallowed hard at the sight of half a dozen navy blue bags lined up neatly beside a light fountain.
+She had seen death before—not a season went by that someone's luck didn't run out on the docks or at sea, and even Uncle Jack at his worst wouldn't have dared to miss a funeral—but this was different.

 "Saints and our sins,"
 Aunt Naggie whispered,
-squeezing Iffy's hand.
+squeezing her foster daughter's hand.
-"Who could do somethin' like this?"
+"Who would do somethin' like this?"

 "Almost anyone,"
 Wales said bleakly.